-The Rule 4 Draft is the official term for the First-Year Player Draft, an amateur draft held annually in early June.
+The Rule 4 Draft is the official term for the First-Year Player Draft, an amateur draft held annually.
 Players must be a resident of the United States (U.S. territories, such as Puerto Rico, apply) or Canada to be eligible for the draft.
 Players who have graduated high school but not attended college are eligible for the draft, as are those who have completed at least one year of junior college.
 Players attending four-year colleges are eligible to be drafted upon completing their junior year or turning 21 years old.

 Each pick in the first 10 rounds of the Draft has an assigned value, and the total for each of a club's selections equals what it can spend on signing bonuses for players selected in those rounds without incurring a penalty.